 Since 8 November, the United States of America are open again for vaccinated travellers.
 You can find more information in our frequently asked questions and answers. #TogetherAgain

 Four steps to be better prepared for your trip

-Use the digital document check from 72 hours before your flight to upload your proof of vaccination, a negative Covid-19 test result and the Combined Passenger Disclosure and Attestation to the US.
+Use the digital document check until 12 hours before your flight to upload your proof of vaccination, a negative Covid-19 test result and the Combined Passenger Disclosure and Attestation to the US.

 Once you have received confirmation that your Covid-19 travel documents have been verified, check in online via our website or app from 23 hours before your flight and select your seat.

 Be fully prepared and use your boarding pass to check in your baggage at our bag drop-off machines at many airports and so avoid queues at the check-in desks.